nikirg/lazyfast/DOCS.md

 Coming soon...

 ## Nesting
-LazyFast library allows you to nest tags and components in the same way as HTML.
-This is being implemented using python `with` operator
+The LazyFast library lets you nest tags and components just like you would in HTML.
+This is achieved using Python's `with` statement.
 ```python
 # field div inside box div
 with tags.div(class_="box", id="box"):
     with tags.div(class_="field"):
 ```
-Nesting don't have any limitation on the nesting level.
-You can use any number of nested tags and components in the same way as HTML.
+There are no limitations on the nesting level — you can nest as many tags and components as you like, similar to HTML.
-In case when you want nest just a plain text, use `content` tag parameter, first optional positional argument.
+If you want to nest plain text, use the `content` tag parameter, which is the first optional positional argument.
 >
 > ⚠️ You can't use `with` and `content` nesting at the same time
 > ```python